LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ## Thought Process For Troubleshooting Errors
 1. What number does the HTTP status start with(4XX?
 5XX?)
 2. What does the response say?
+Always read the full message!
 3. Look up documentation about the specific issue.
-If request was covered in Beginner's Crash Course, check the repos for correct syntax
+If request was covered in Beginner's Crash Course, check the repos for correct syntax.
-4.
+4. If the HTTP status starts with a 4, compare the request you've written and the documentation.
+Identify what is different and make appropriate changes.

 ## Trip down memory lane
-Throughout the series, welearned how to send requests related to following topics:
+Throughout the series, we learned how to send requests related to following topics:

 1. CRUD operations
 2. Queries